 Exercise regularly (including walking, running and yoga), reading and generally being active.

 To take care of my mental health and wellbeing outside of work I really enjoy exercising, reading and being active in general.
 I've always found that if I'm ever stuck in a bad place, trying new things or exploring new places (even if it's within London) really helps clear my head.
 Having an active social life can also help but I have recently learned that spending some time by yourself to relax and unwind can do wonders for your general mental health and wellbeing!

-I go to a lot of gigs and concerts which at the time give me a real buzz at the time, but then also for a number of days/weeks afterwards when one of the artist's songs might come on and it takes me back.
+I go to a lot of gigs and concerts which not only do I love at the time but also for a number of days/weeks afterwards when one of the artist's songs might come on it takes me back and gives me another buzz.
 I also play football once or twice a week which helps me let off steam